 An appeal may require the student to meet with a counselor, seek tutorial assistance,

 correct the difficulties that prevent success, view web-based videos, and/or other

 suggested remediation to show increased possibilities of future SP success.
 An approved

 appeal will give the student only 1 quarter of Probation and allow them to receive

 financial aid, pending availability at the time of approval.

-If a student is in a Disqualified status, they attend a following quarter at halftime or more, and they meet the SAP requirements they will be considered to be making SAP for the quarter after showing success.
-During the quarter after showing SAP success the student would be in an eligible status and could be awarded, pending availability at the time of Reinstatement.
+If a student is in a Disqualified status, they attend a following quarter at halftime or more, and they meet the SP requirements they will be considered to be making SP for the quarter after showing success.
+During the quarter after showing SP success the student would be in an eligible status and could be awarded, pending availability at the time of Reinstatement.
 It is the student’s responsibility to notify the Financial Aid Office of a successful quarter.

 Units and GPA calculation